Learning to Study Smart Is One of the Most Important Skills You Will Learn in University

 Ask yourself these questions: How many exams do I have to study for?
 What are the dates of these exams?
-How much time do you think you can dedicate to each subject?
-What is your grade going into the exam, and what is the exam worth towards your final grade?
+How much time do I think I should dedicate to each subject?
+What is my grade going into the exam, and what is the exam worth towards my final grade?

 In university it may seem like there is always a paper due or an exam coming up.
-So prioritize and plan out what needs to be done first and what can wait.
+Prioritize and plan out what needs to be done first, what needs your best effort, and what can wait.

-Plan what and when you want to study.
-You can schedule your time in your agenda.
-An agenda is one of the best organizational tools you can use to organize school life.
+Schedule what and when you want to study.
+An agenda is one of the best tools you can use to organize school life.

 Give Yourself Plenty of Time

 Cramming is not the most effective way to study.
-When you start to study weeks in advance you have more time to reach your academic goals.
-It also gives you time to ask questions about everything you don’t fully understand.
+When you start to study weeks in advance, you have more time to reach your academic goals.
+You also have time to ask questions about everything you do not fully understand.

 Set Up a Study Area

-If is helpful if you can find an area where you can spread out your notes, your computer and your books.
-Try to find somewhere where you feel comfortable and there is little distraction.
-Try one of the many libraries across campus to find your study spot.
+Find an area where you can spread out your notes, your computer, and your books.
+Try to find somewhere that is well-lit, comfortable, and where there is little distraction.
+There are good options for study spaces in all the libraries across campus.

 When You Study